 Remember at night (or even at dusk) you MUST have an actual light on the front and red light or reflector on back.
 Most states carry these same requirements.
 Sometimes cops just need something to do or someone to bust.
 You might be targeted and receive an actual citation or written warning or ticket.

 Backpacks (small size) are great for anything rather than holding it or letting a bag dangerously swing on your handlebars.
-I use airless, solid tires because... hey, no flats.
-Duh.
+I use airless, solid tires because no flats.
 Don't carry any extra junk (like a tire repair kit) or a stupid water bottle because you want less weight as possible.

 Keep your eyes 90% on the terrain ahead of you from about five to one hundred feet and 10% on what you're about to drive over at that exact moment.
+Plus a good peripheral vision of 90 degrees.
 Most people are able to see all kinds of potential obstacles approaching for about a hundred yards but the road immediately below you will make you flip.
 Anticipate and adjust accordingly before it's upon you within seconds.

 Face it, you're going to crash at sometime